-You might think this is superficial, but it’s so important to our self-esteem.
-Whether it’s booking yourself a massage, simply painting your nails at home, or taking the time to draw yourself a luxurious bath surrounded by scented candles.
+You might think this is superficial, but it’s crucial to our self-esteem—so many ways to get started.
+Consider booking yourself a massage, painting your nails at home, or taking the time to draw yourself a luxurious bath surrounded by scented candles.
 Enjoy putting your phone away and putting yourself first.

 If you want to splurge on some luxurious bath soap, consider trying Milk and Honey.

 “Gratitude is a powerful catalyst for happiness.
 It’s the spark that lights a fire of joy in your soul.” – Amy Collette

 We all love to make lists to keep track of what we need to do, but it’s also therapeutic to notice what we have in our life right now.
 Try keeping a journal by your bed, and note the things you feel lucky to have.
-Everything from your comfortable, cozy bed to feeling grateful for that friend who called and brightened your day can be jotted down.
+Jot down everything from your comfortable, cozy bed to feeling grateful for that friend who called and brightened your day.

 Whenever you start to feel anxious while on Instagram, Facebook, or whatever social media feed you find yourself on, disconnect from it.
 Make sure you only follow people who bring you joy, lift your spirit, and inspire you.
 Anyone else, unfollow.

-Most often, people on social media only report on their success, and so it can be tough when you’re comparing your entire life to everyone’s feeds.
+Most often, people on social media only report on their success, and so it can be tricky when you’re comparing your entire life to everyone’s feeds.
 Take the time to break away from social media, and allow yourself to focus on the beauty of the moment; that’s perfect as it is.